Unknown; pottery; probably

 Italy, pottery, country

-pale buff earthenware: the interior and lower part are lead-glazed yellowish-brown, the base is unglazed, and the rest is tin-glazed pale beige; painted in manganese and copper-green.
+earthenware: the interior, lower part, and base are lead-glazed brown, the rest is tin-glazed greyish-beige.; painted in black and copper-green.

 bequeathed; 1950; Reitlinger, Henry Scipio

-Signor Avvocato Marcioni or Cavaliere Capitano Lucatelli; Sotheby's, 16-17 February 1914, Catalogue of the collections of early Italian pottery formed by Signor Avvocato Marcioni and Cavaliere Capitano Lucatelli of Orvieto, lot 51.
-Purchased from Kerin, London, on 9 December 1933 by H.S.
+Signor Avvocato Marcioni or Cavaliere Capitano Lucatelli; Sotheby's, 16-17 February 1914, Catalogue of the collections of early Italian pottery formed by Signor Avvocato Marcioni and Cavaliere Capitano Lucatelli of Orvieto, lot 71 (1).
+William Ridout; Christie's, 13 December 1938, part of lot 105; H.S.
 Reitlinger (d.1950); the Reitlinger Trust, Maidenhead, from which transferred in 1991.

 Reitlinger, Henry Scipio; previous owner